News

 🎓 Your advice to kedgers

-• The professional world: like a game with new rules that are constantly changing
+• The professional world: like a game with new rules that are constantly evolving

 Today's students need to be ready to develop their careers at any time according to their expertise and skills, in ever shorter cycles, while capitalizing on their acquired knowledge.
 This requires a good knowledge of themselves and a touch of opportunism.